Wimbledon may be postponed or cancelled due to the coronavirus pandemic

 The All England Lawn Tennis Club could postpone or cancel this year's Wimbledon Championships due to the coronavirus pandemic.

-An emergency meeting of the AELTC board is scheduled for next week, and in preparation they are communicating closely with the LTA, and with the ATP, WTA, ITF and the other Grand Slams.
+An emergency meeting of the AELTC board is scheduled for next week where a decision is expected to be made.

+Pressure has been growing on organisers to make a decision, with Wimbledon one of the biggest events still remaining on the calendar for June 29 to July 12.

 We are working hard to bring certainty to our plans for 2020 and have convened an emergency meeting of the AELTC main board for next week, at which a decision will be made.